WhatTheDickens/engl340-s24/mod-4/outcomes.md

 - We'll discuss Thoreau, metareading, and markup languages.

-***Class work:*** *In the folder for 2-19, share your journal file with notes about metareading and markup languages.
+***Class work:*** *In the folder for 2-19, share your journal file with notes and reflections about metareading and markup languages.
 In addition, leave a comment on a paragraph or some part of a paragraph in "Economy" that makes you want to know more about Thoreau's thinking ("Why does he say that?") or Thoreau's writing ("Why does he put it that way?")*

+***Due:*** *First blog post.*